 Identification and description of the test group and vehicle(s) covered by the application.

 Identification and description of all vehicles within the test group to be produced and delivered for sale in California.
-The description must be sufficient to determine, for each vehicle, all appropriate test parameters and any special test procedures necessary to conduct official exhaust emission, evaporative emission, energy consumption, or range tests as required by the 2026 ZEV and PHEV Test Procedures.
+The description must be sufficiently detailed to determine, for each vehicle, all appropriate test parameters and any special test procedures necessary to conduct official exhaust emission, evaporative emission, energy consumption, or range tests as required by the 2026 ZEV and PHEV Test Procedures.

 Identification of the vehicle curb weight, gross vehicle weight rating (GVWR), and weight class(es) to which vehicles in the test group are certifying (e.g., PC, LDT1).